microsoft/azuredevopslabs/labs/azuredevops/EndtoEnd/services/pipelines.md

 ## Azure Pipelines

-Provides build and release services to support continuous integration and delivery of your applications.
-For more information about <a href="https://learn.microsoft.com/en-us/azure/devops/pipelines/get-started/what-is-azure-pipelines?view=azure-devops"><u>Azure Pipelines, see What is Azure Pipelines?</u></a>.
+Azure Pipelines automatically builds and tests code projects.
+It supports all major languages and project types and combines continuous integration, continuous delivery, and continuous testing to build, test, and deliver your code to any destination.

-<a href="https://www.azuredevopslabs.com/labs/azuredevops/yaml/"><u>Configuring CI/CD Pipelines as Code with YAML in Azure DevOps</u></a>
+To learn more about Azure Pipelines, see <a href="https://learn.microsoft.com/en-us/azure/devops/pipelines/get-started/what-is-azure-pipelines?view=azure-devops"><u> What is Azure Pipelines?</u></a> and <a href="https://www.azuredevopslabs.com/labs/azuredevops/yaml/"><u>Configuring CI/CD Pipelines as Code with YAML in Azure DevOps</u></a>

 ### Task 1: Creating a service connection to Azure